-Mrs Di Bernard is responsible for delivering our SENSS programmes, following children's assessment by the SENSS (Special Educational team.
+Mrs Di Bernard is responsible for delivering Learning Programmes, following children's assessment by the SENSS (Special Educational Needs Specialist Service).

 Mrs Julie Webb is trained to deliver our Fischer Family Trust Literacy Intervention.
 This is an Early Intervention strategy which focuses on children in Years 1 and 2.